rasmus-kirk/halo/documents/thesis/03-plonk/05-full-protocol.md

 ## Full Plonk Protocol

-Combining all the previously discussed subprotocols we get the full plonk protocol.
+Combining all the previously discussed subprotocols we get the full Plonk protocol.
 Soundness and completeness should follow from the subprotocols, so we won't discuss those here, but we will do a short analysis and justification for the worst-case runtimes of both algorithms.